Prerequisites

 - OnBarcode.Barcode.Common.Skia.dll

-Create a new ASP.NET Core MVC web app with QR Code generation on web page using C#
+Create new ASP.NET Core MVC web app with QR Code generation

 Step 1: Create a new ASP.NET Core MVC web app